-Make sure to select the right input and output audio interface.
-Then, you must configure the different input channels of the capture system.
-In the case of this example, the number of microphones is set to one, then the first line of the table is set to input channel one and as the transfer function reference.
-The second line of the table is set to input channel two and as a microphone input.
+Make sure to select the correct input and output of your audio interface.
+You should then configure the different input channels of the capture system.
+In this example, the number of microphones is set to one, then the first row of the table is set to input channel one and as the transfer function reference.
+The second row of the table is set to input channel two and as a microphone input.

-With these settings, our reference signal will be detected on input channel one and our measurement will come in input channel two.
+With these settings, our reference signal will be sent to input channel one and our measurement will be fed to input channel two.

-We also need to make sure that the signal generator is correctly patched.
+We also need to ensure the signal generator is correctly patched.
 In our example, we want the signal generator to output on channels one and two.
-Same signal is outputted on both channels, it simply makes the next part of the routing easier.
-The output 1 of our audio interface is looped back to input 1.
-The output 2 goes to our system, and the output of the system goes to input 2 of our audio interface.
+The same signal is sent to both channels as this simply makes the next part of the routing easier.
+Output 1 of our audio interface is looped back to input 1.
+Output 2 goes to the system under test, and the output of the system goes to input 2 of our audio interface.

-At this point, our whole routing is set up.
+At this point, our routing setup is ready.